kendayao/Instagram-Clone/README.md

 ## Installation

-No installation needed.
+npm install any dependencies

 ## Usage

 The deployed link will take you to the homepage.
 On the homepage, click on sign up to create and account or sign in to log in an existing account.
-You can log using the test credential below.
+You can log using the credentials below.
 Once logged in, you can click on the heart icon to like a photo, input on the comment field to comment on a photo, and click on the add photo button from the top dropdown menu to add your own photo.

-Test Credentials:
+Public Login Credentials

-email: cool_coder@email.com
+- email: cool_coder@email.com
-password: 12341234
+- password: 12341234

 ## License